gudwin/botbuilder-formflow/README.md

 Where:
 - *bot* is an actual instance of [UniversalBot](https://docs.botframework.com/en-us/node/builder/chat-reference/classes/_botbuilder_d_.universalbot.html);
 - *'/form'* - a Id for FormFlow dialog;
-- *formConfig* - an array, each item contains a configuration of prompt for a field;
+- *formFlow* - an array, each item contains a configuration of prompt for a field;

-## Field Attributes
+## FormFlow Items
 - **required** **type** - (String) attribute used to identify validators and business logic.
 - **id** - (String)
 - **prompt** - (String|Function)